cobycloud/quantum-error-correction/example/quantum_operations.md

 ## Simple Quantum Circuit:

 #### Operations:
-- Apply Hadamard gate (H) to a qubit.
+1. Apply Hadamard gate (H) to a qubit.
-- Apply CNOT gate between qubits.
+2. Apply CNOT gate between qubits.
-- Measure the qubits.
+3. Measure the qubits.

 #### Purpose:
--Create superposition with the Hadamard gate.
+1. Create superposition with the Hadamard gate.
--Entangle qubits with the CNOT gate.
+2. Entangle qubits with the CNOT gate.
--Perform a measurement to obtain classical information.
+3. Perform a measurement to obtain classical information.

 #### Code:
 ```python